Drought in Turkey: 2025

+The drought had a grave effect on agriculture, mainly in central and southern Turkey.
+Crop yield has been reduced and 75% of the country's lakes have disappeared in the past 60 years, increasing environmental damage.
+The dried up areas are in danger of becoming deserts.
+According to experts, if this situation continues, Turkey will face reduced harvests and nature damage in the near future.
+Without significant reforms and climate adaptation strategies, Turkey will become a water scarce country by 2050.
+Central Anatolia, Turkey's main agricultural area, is extremely vulnerable to desertification.

+The government's response to the water crisis includes emergency measures of water rationing, especially during periods in which water pipelines are repaired.
+In March the government launched a National Water Efficiency Initiative.
+Its purpose is to save water through education and new tariffs.
+Heavy users will be charged more than conservative users, so the population will avoid non-essential uses, like watering gardens and washing cars.
+In September 2025, Turkey with World Bank support launched a $600 million project to manage floods and droughts.
+It will build new facilities, use nature-based solutions, improve monitoring, and add early warning systems.

 2020–2021

 Moisture in the root zone — the top meter of soil — on 11 January 2021.
 Dark red denotes less than 2% moisture.

 Precipitation was below average from mid-2019, and particularly the second half of 2020, and the drought mainly impacted agriculture in Turkey, because big city reservoirs received rain before they ran out.

 2013–2014

 The 2012 Eastern and Central Anatolia drought combined with the summer drought of the Mediterranean Climate, was experienced as a moderate and severe drought in most of the country in 2013.
 The total amount of precipitation between 1 October 2013 and 17 January 2014 was about half of the same period in the previous year and 37% below the long-term average.

 2007–2008

 Between December 2006 and December 2008 there was significantly less winter and autumn precipitation.
 Hydrological, agricultural and socioeconomic droughts developed due to the meteorological drought.
 Loss of agricultural products, insufficiency of above ground and underground water, insufficiency and cuts in drinking water in big cities such as Ankara and Istanbul were observed.
 The drought mostly affected the Aegean, Marmara, Mediterranean and Central Anatolia regions.
 Drinking water was supplied from the Kızılırmak River to Ankara and from Melen Stream to Istanbul.